 A fundamental element of the Public Safety Plan 2020-25 is ensuring service delivery is linked closely to local requirements.
-The strategies for Prevention and Response cover the Milton Keynes and Buckinghamshire Area, supported by individual Station Plans.
+The strategies for Prevention and Response cover the Milton Keynes and Buckinghamshire Area, supported by service delivery area objectives reflecting local data led issues and actions.
 Operational staff work closely with their protection and prevention colleagues leading to a more joined up approach.